Hungarian Cookbook, Hungarian Recipes, Helen's Hungarian Heritage Recipes TM, Hungarian Cooking, Hungarian Food

 The

 cukrászda is generally an establishment that is a combination of: bakery, coffee house, gelato parlor and sweet shop.
-This institution is
+This institution

-one of the best things to come out of the ruins of the Austro-Hungarian Empire and Hungarian
+is one of the best things to come out of the ruins of the Austro-Hungarian Empire and Hungarian

 Káveház culture.
-You can sit at a table with a
+You can sit at a table

-When visiting and dining in any of the famed cafes in Hungary, it is always a good idea to know in advance what sweet delights and treats to
+When visiting and dining in any of the famed cafes in Hungary, it is always a good idea to know in advance what sweet delights and

-anticipate in a country famous for its cakes and pastries.
+treats to anticipate in a country famous for its cakes and pastries.

 Some suggestions for you to consider are: